hash-bang/Reflib-Node/README.md

 ```

 The final `callback` parameter is optional.
 If it is specified it is attached automatically as a listener on the 'error' and 'end' events.

+NOTE: Use `reflib.promises.outputFile()` for the promisable version of this function.

 identify(path)